cjdbarlow/bedside-notebook/disease/endo/dm.md

 		* Aim surgery as **first on a morning list**
 		Minimises disruption to fasting.

+###Perioperative Management
+General Principles:
+* Place patient first on an AM list
+* Withhold PO hypoglycaemics
+Varies depending on size of operation and drug.
+* Adjust insulin dosing
+Depends on timing of list.
+*

 ###Perioperative Oral Hypoglycaemic Management
 |Class|Generic Name|Recommendation|Rationale|
 |---|---|